-Tax Policy Assessment Framework (TPAF) -International Monetary Fund
+Tax Policy Assessment Framework (TPAF) - International Monetary Fund

-TPAF is used for systematic and consistent assessments of all major taxes and aims to provide a solid analytical basis and practical guidance for the design of tax policy.
+Objective and features 1.
+Objective TPAF is used for systematic and consistent assessments of all major taxes and aims to provide a solid analytical basis and practical guidance for the design of tax policy.
 Currently, one module is in use, the Value Added Tax (VAT).

-National governments (of IMF member countries).
+2. Institutional coverage National governments (of IMF member countries).

+3. Technical coverage

 The dimensions covered by the framework are

-- fiscal framework and policy;
+- 1. fiscal framework and policy;

-- policy and regulatory frameworks; and
+- 2. policy and regulatory frameworks; and

-- institutional strengthening, capacity building, and anti-corruption.
+- 3. institutional strengthening, capacity building, and anti-corruption.

+4. Application method

+Self-assessment.

-Once finalized, TPAF will enable the identification of relative strengths and weaknesses in tax policy related systems, processes, and institutions by covering the following 14 modules: Structural Assessment, International Tax, Personal Income Tax (PIT), Payroll and Social Security Taxes, Business Tax, Value-Added Tax (VAT), Excises, Small and Medium Enterprise (SME) Tax, Environmental Tax, Natural Resource Taxes, Real Property and Wealth Taxes, Trade Taxes, Other Taxes, and Tax Policy Governance and Institutions.
+5. Methodology Once finalized, TPAF will enable the identification of relative strengths and weaknesses in tax policy related systems, processes, and institutions by covering the following 14 modules: Structural Assessment, International Tax, Personal Income Tax (PIT), Payroll and Social Security Taxes, Business Tax, Value-Added Tax (VAT), Excises, Small and Medium Enterprise (SME) Tax, Environmental Tax, Natural Resource Taxes, Real Property and Wealth Taxes, Trade Taxes, Other Taxes, and Tax Policy Governance and Institutions.
 TPAF aims to identify tax policy bottlenecks and priorities, and assist with the sequencing of reforms, which can serve as valuable information for all stakeholders, including country authorities and international and regional organizations.
 It is scalable and intended to be flexible enough to assess an entire tax system, a taxation instrument, or a single tax issue of interest.

-TPAF is not a scoring tool; it does not rank, grade, or score tax systems on a single scale.

-TPAF covers the aspects related to PEFA performance indicators: macroeconomic and fiscal forecasting (PI-14) and fiscal strategy (PI-15).

-The framework has an emphasis on tax policy, which provides further detail than PEFA's fiscal strategy indicator (PI-15) by including detailed tax policy best practices.
+6. Benchmarking system TPAF is not a scoring tool; it does not rank, grade, or score tax systems on a single scale.
+7. Linkage to PEFA framework TPAF covers the aspects related to PEFA performance indicators: macroeconomic and fiscal forecasting (PI-14) and fiscal strategy (PI-15).
+8. Complementarity with PEFA framework The framework has an emphasis on tax policy, which provides further detail than PEFA's fiscal strategy indicator (PI-15) by including detailed tax policy best practices.